 top of page

 It was the easiest decision, but it was the hardest decision to make!
-With so many different options and opportunities for our first trip to Oregon, we made the easy decision to begin our trip by exploring the northern coast.
-But the hard decision was deciding which of the beach communities to call home during our 4-day stay.
-As usual, Dave solved the problem by finding a unique Airbnb in Netarts, a small unincorporated community that was centrally located for exploring the coast.
+With so many options and opportunities for our first trip to Oregon, choosing to start our journey by exploring the northern coast was straightforward.
+However, the difficult part was selecting which beach community to stay in for our 4-day visit.
+As always, Dave resolved the issue by discovering a unique Airbnb in Netarts, a small unincorporated community that was centrally positioned for coastal exploration.

 Fort Clatsop Lewis and Clarks National Historical Park